 So are some ways that biotech startups can protect their data going forward?
 Sewell recommends keeping some backups of key data offline and locked in a safe.
 Millett advises biotech companies to audit their own security measures regularly and seek the help of specialized cybersecurity companies.
 Fracchia advocates getting proprietary data-sharing software that offers security measures such as end-to-end encryption.

 “If you’re a company, you have to use vendor software and you will have to evaluate security in a strong manner,” he said.
 “Ask for those [cybersecurity] features; force the vendors to put this in.”

-While protection from outside cyberattacks is essential, it’s also important to remember data can be leaked by people inside the company either inadvertently or intentionally.
-Last year, for example, an employee at the Australian biotech giant CSL allegedly stole 25 gigabytes of sensitive corporate data to help him land a job at the Dutch company Pharming Healthcare.
+While protection from outside cyberattacks is essential, it’s also important to remember data can be leaked by people inside the company, either inadvertently or intentionally.
+In 2019, for example, an employee at the Australian biotech giant CSL allegedly stole 25 gigabytes of sensitive corporate data to help him land a job at the Dutch company Pharming Healthcare.
 Some precautions against this include letting only a few employees access sensitive information and keeping visitors under supervision.

 Furthermore, cybersecurity awareness needs to be drilled into every employee, not just those at the top level or those specialized in IT.

 “The main issue with data security in biotech is that most people focus their attention on technology, while the weakest link of the cybersecurity chain is the behavior of people,” Guitton said.

 Most fundamentally, biotech companies need to invest in cybersecurity from the founding stage.

 “Biotech startups tend to focus the majority of their resources on R&D, clinical trials and advanced lab systems, while their IT systems and infrastructure tend to be given a lower priority,” Millett explained.
 “Considering your cybersecurity needs from the outset rather than shoe-horning in security measures at a later date gives businesses and entrepreneurs the best security start.”